-In the fall of 2020 we solicited engagements with our stockholders, representing approximately 66% of our outstanding Shares as of June 30, 2020, and invited them to set the agenda based on their areas of interest.
-Our stockholder discussions included a variety of topics including: corporate governance, strategy, executive compensation, environmental and social issues and the Company's response to the COVID-19 pandemic.
+As we've done in the past, in the fall of 2021 we solicited engagements with thirty of our largest stockholders, representing approximately 63% of our outstanding Shares as of June 30, 2021, and invited them to set the agenda based on their areas of interest.
+Our stockholder discussions included a variety of topics including: corporate governance, strategy, executive compensation, environmental and social issues and the Company's continued response to the ongoing COVID-19 pandemic.

 Members of the Board and the executive management team made themselves available to attend all meetings upon request.
-In response, the Chair of the Organization & Compensation Committee participated at the request of certain of our stockholders.
+In addition, the Chairman of the Board participated at the request of certain of our stockholders.

-Nine engagements were held in response to our outreach, representing approximately 33% of our outstanding Shares as of June 30, 2020.
+Eight engagements were held in response to our outreach, representing approximately 36% of our outstanding Shares as of June 30, 2021.
 As a result of these engagements, we received valuable feedback regarding the Company's current practices.
 The feedback was overwhelmingly positive regarding our programs and governance, as described in greater detail below.
 We believe the lower level of engagement interest from our stockholders represents satisfaction with our current programs and practices and illustrates the effectiveness of our ongoing communications with stockholders throughout the year on matters concerning the Company generally or the Board's oversight.